BruceHaley/ExportPipelineDefinitions/README.md

 **Benefits:**
 - You can key-word search all your build definitions at once.
 Just use "Find in Files" in Visual Studio, VS Code, or similar.
-- You can save a snapshot of all your pipelines as they are now for future reference.
+- You can save snapshots of all your pipelines to build a history for future reference.

 Note: The exported .json files are not in a format that can be imported through the Azure DevOps UI.